trilioData/ostokubevirt/README.md

 One challenge for businesses is migrating existing virtual machines running on various platforms to KubeVirt.
 OpenStack is one of the virtualization platforms that businesses want to migrate their workloads to KubeVirt.
 Fortunately, both OpenStack and KubeVirt are based on libvirt, and the virtualization concepts map relatively straightforward and hence easy to implement the migration path.

 This document discusses the migration procedure from OpenStack to KubeVirt.
 We first map all the possible OpenStack instance attributes to KubeVirt VirtualMachine specifications.
 We then map OpenStack security group rules to network policies.

+## Mapping OpenStack Concepts to Kubernetes
+This section defines the mapping between OpenStack concepts such as instances, flavors, images, security groups, cinder volumes, floating IP addresses, domains, tenants and roles to Kubernetes constructs

+## Mapping from OpenStack instances to KubeVirt VM Spec
+This section defines the mapping between OpenStack instances flavor and image attributes to KubeVirt VirtualMachine specifications.